 The Business Blogging Toolkit: From Chore To Chosen

-The Business Blogging Toolkit takes your blog from being a chore that you’d rather avoid, to a valuable customer relationship tool that helps you get chosen.
+The Business Blogging Toolkit takes blogging from being a chore that you’d rather avoid, to a valuable customer relationship tool that helps you get chosen.
 It’s a collection of PDF templates that I use with all my clients to ensure that their blog works for their business, rather than being just something they feel they have to do.
 The toolkit gives your blog a purpose, and makes sure that your blog fulfils it’s potential as a showcase that proves to your customers and potential customers why they should choose you.

 Who’s It For?